top of page

 The Creativity Crisis Is Real (And It's Probably Not Your Fault)

-Let's start with something honest: if you're struggling to be creative at work, it's likely not a personal failing.
-It's the system.

-Most workplaces are creativity killers by design.
+If you’re struggling to be creative at work, it’s likely not a personal failing.
+It’s the system.
+Most workplaces are designed to suppress creativity.
 They reward predictability over experimentation, immediate results over exploration, and compliance over curiosity.

-I once pitched what I thought was a game-changing idea only to watch it die under the weight of "that's not how we do things here."
+I once pitched what I thought was a game-changing idea only to watch it die under the weight of "that’s not how we do things here."
 Sound familiar?

 The good news?
-Once you understand what's really blocking your creativity, you can start dismantling those barriers one by one.
+Once you understand what’s blocking your creativity, you can start dismantling those barriers one by one.

 The Creative Equation: What Actually Powers Innovation